-On leaving the convoy at Devonport, the following signal was received from USS Huntington - Admiral Benson thanks you for services and congratulates you and your force for the splendid manner in which your duty was performed.
+On leaving the convoy at Devonport, the following signal was received from USS Huntington -

 On the 18th of November, 1917, USS Cushing, Sampson, and Davis, were escorting incoming convoy HS16.
 At noon Cushing reported submarine sighted to starboard.
 Convoy altered course to left, and destroyer screen circled area, but nothing was found.